Denver Broncos Community | Dynamic In and Out of School Programming

 Students reading below grade level in third grade are four times as likely as their peers to drop out of school before earning their diploma and statewide, 16.3% of K-3 students have been identified as having significant reading deficiency.
 Through grantmaking, programming and events, the Denver Broncos Foundation is supporting key literacy partners focused on helping students read at grade level and ensuring access to books featuring characters and storylines they can identify with.

 The Foundation is teaming up with Reading Partners Colorado to ensure an additional Title I school receives individualized intervention services and one-on-one support for students who have fallen behind in reading progress and need more support than teachers and school staff can provide during the school day.
-The Foundation has also committed to bringing Scholastic Book Fairs to six schools in the Denver Metro Area by the end of 2025 to help students build their personal libraries.
+The Foundation has also committed to bringing Scholastic Book Fairs to five schools in the Denver Metro Area by the end of 2025 to help students build their personal libraries.

 Approximately 16% of school-age children (140,009 kids) in Colorado are alone and unsupervised during the hours of 3 pm to 6 pm.
 Every $1 invested in afterschool programs saves at least $3 by increasing kids' earning potential as adults, improving performance at school, and reducing crime and juvenile delinquency.